 Fannie Mae And Freddie Mac

-Fannie Mae and Freddie Mac are government-sponsored entities.
-This means they are supervised by the government, but they aren’t a government agency like the FHA.
+Fannie Mae and Freddie Mac are GSEs.
+This means they’re supervised by the government, but aren’t a government agency like the FHA.

-Fannie Mae and Freddie Mac set the borrower eligibility guidelines for conventional loans, like the 30-year fixed and 15-year fixed.
-They also keep cash flowing in the mortgage market by purchasing conforming loans, which are conventional loans under the maximum loan limit for the county of the house.
+Fannie Mae and Freddie Mac set the borrower eligibility guidelines for conventional loans.
+They also keep cash flowing in the mortgage market by purchasing conforming loans, which are conventional loans within conforming loan limits set by the Federal Housing Finance Agency (FHFA).

 After buying conforming loans, Fannie Mae and Freddie Mac will package them into mortgage-backed securities and sell them to private investors.
+Mortgage-backed securities (MBS) are essentially a grouping of residential mortgages sold as an investment product.
 As homeowners pay off their mortgages, the payments are collected and distributed to the private investors who bought the mortgage-backed securities.

 Some government agencies also act as mortgage investors.
 Like Fannie Mae and Freddie Mac, they buy loans from lenders that meet investor guidelines, then sell the loans as bonds to private investors in the secondary market.